northwindav/ciffc_4week_automate/README.md

 This script formats a Word document used to issue the week 2-4 strategic planning document (SPU).
 A standard set of images, headings and tables is added along with a contact section and disclaimers.

 Requirements:
+1. Windows and Word: This script makes extensive use of the Word Object Model.
-1. A system capable of executing powershell scripts
+2. A system capable of executing PowerShell scripts
-2. An internet connection
+3. An internet connection
-3. A VPN connection that allows access to https://hpfx.science.gc.ca
+4. Access to https://hpfx.science.gc.ca.
+This is only required for some of the images
-4. Local Admin privileges are *not* required
+5. Local Admin privileges are *not* required

 Usage and output:
 1. Save the script locally